darren1998s/darren1998s.github.io/sps_files/folder1/HW Simulation project.md

 3. After the industrial revolution when the pollution was reduced, this white variant of peppered moths emerged again.

 For our example, we are going to deal with genes, more specifically alleles.
 Alleles can be thought of different forms of the same gene.
+A **single gene** can be controlled by **multiple alleles**

-Such as, a **gene** can affect the eye colour whereas the **alleles** for this gene can cause your eye colour to be either brown, black, blue, etc. The following mermaid chart might help in visualisation.
+Such as, a single **gene** affecting eye colour can be controlled by many **alleles** which determines your eye colour to be either brown, black, blue, etc. The following mermaid chart might help in visualisation.

 ```mermaid
 graph TD;